meirlazar/motionaudio/README.md

 # motion_with_audio_arecord

 # Purpose:
-This project uses the popular motion (https://github.com/Motion-Project/motion) (Motion Detection and recording) Linux application.
+This project is a module or add-on to the popular Motion Detection and recording application called 'motion' (https://github.com/Motion-Project/motion).
-This project adds a separate audio recording process using 'arecord', that starts recording when the video recording process is initiated by motion
+It adds a separate audio recording process using the applicaiotn 'arecord', that starts recording when the video recording process is initiated by motion.
 It also stops recording when the video recording process stops, terminated by motion.
 Then the audio and video files are merged using ffmpeg into a single file (mkv or mp4).

+Note: It only works with local webcams, it will not work with IPCams or POE Cameras or any other remote cameras.

-# Prereqs
+# Prerequisites
-1. Install motion, arecord, ffmpeg pgrep, pkill, v4l2-utils
+1. Requires the folloowing packages to be installed: motion, arecord, ffmpeg pgrep, pkill, v4l2-utils.
+On ubuntu you use this command to install them;
 ```
 sudo apt update && sudo apt install -y motion alsa-utils procps v4l-utils
 ```